walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/GettingStarted.md

 protected request before creating a key. `biometricCurrentSet` is immutable per key, P-256 only, requires strong biometrics without passcode fallback, and is supported only on a physical Secure Enclave device.
 Changing the default does not change an existing key.
+The host app must also declare `NSFaceIDUsageDescription` in `Info.plist` before using this policy; the simulator cannot validate Secure Enclave or Face ID behavior.

 Use the returned ``WalletBootstrapResult/did`` when a verifier flow needs an explicit wallet DID.